United Way of Central and Northeastern Connecticut

 Getting on Their Radar

-United Way of Central and Northeastern Connecticut develops its Onward860 strategy through cross-sector working groups that include community leaders, residents directly impacted by disparities, advocates, philanthropic organizations, and public agencies.
-The organization conducted nearly 30 one-on-one interviews and more than 40 community conversations with nearly 400 diverse constituents when developing its current strategic vision.
+United Way of Central and Northeastern Connecticut develops its Onward860 strategy through cross-sector working groups that include community leaders, residents directly impacted by disparities, advocates, philanthropic organisations, and public agencies.
+The organisation conducted nearly 30 one-on-one interviews and more than 40 community conversations with nearly 400 diverse constituents when developing its current strategic vision.

 • Engaging with United Way's community conversations and collaborative initiatives in their priority areas